 The Air Astana Group's primary uses of cash are aircraft lease payments, operating expenses, capital expenditure and debt repayments.
-The Air Astana Group's primary sources of liquidity are net cash flows from its operating activities, with limited reliance on bank loans, as well as the net proceeds of the Offering.
+The Air Astana Group's primary sources of liquidity are net cash flows from its operating activities, with limited reliance on bank loans.
 As of 30 September 2023, the Air Astana Group had U.S. \$478.1 million of total available liquidity consisting of U.S. \$163.7 million available to borrow under the Halyk Bank Loan and the Citi Loan and U.S. \$314.4 million cash and bank balances.
-In the opinion of the Company, the working capital available to the Air Astana Group is sufficient for its present requirements; that is for at least the next 12 months following the date of the Document.